You are the average of the five people that you hang around the most.

 The next challenge – Subtract the negative and add some positive

 This sounds simple but it’s really difficult.
 Sometimes it’s the people that are closest to you that you need to cull.
 For me it was an immediate family member.
 This dude was sucking the spirit out of me and poking massive holes in my “cup”.
 So, I’ve culled them from my life.
 That doesn’t mean you never see them again.
 But, it does mean that I dictate the interactions and govern how much spirit I give them.
 I also had to have the awkward conversation with them that went “Nah, I am not adding you to my friends list and you are blocked from my business page.
 I cant have your negativity in my space, and really cant have you affecting my CFW community.
 CFW is how I feed my family, and you cannot mess that up.”

 The fun part is adding awesome people.
 This has been very simple for me.
 The community at CFW are spirit giving and I could honestly buy a plot of land and start a cult with my community, they are that awesome.
 Other ways I’ve tried to surround myself with cool people is to be more social and actively participate in groups such as the Maori Business Network.
 Full of amazing people, and I learn so much from being around them.
 I also volunteer my time on NGOs and other governance positions, with the double intention of giving back to the community and also being surrounded by captains of industry.

-Trust your gut, subtract the people that suck your energy and add more people that give you spirit.
+In summary Trust your gut, subtract the people that suck your energy and add more people that give you spirit.